Hamidraei23/raicam_first_demo/README.md

 ## Demo World,

-1. In the launch file "summit_xls_complete.launch" search  or world and in change it to demo.world
+1. In the launch file "summit_xls_complete.launch" search  for world and change the arg to demo.world

 2. also you need to change the map which has the prefix of .yaml in the same launch file